 Q: Where did you go to school?

 Ans: I went to the USC School of Dentistry and yes, the reality is at least the equal of their great reputation.
 (Okay, so I told you some of these were maybe slightly less than universal.)

 Q: Does Invisalign® work?

-Ans: With close to 2,000,000 cases completed, Invisalign clear braces indeed work.
+Ans: With close to 2,000,000 cases completed, Invisalign aligners indeed work.
 We’ve been believers since Day One and we’ve seen amazing transitions in periodontal health and functional health in addition to beautifully restored smiles.
-Today, Invisalign is applicable to about 80% of adult orthodontics.
+Today, Invisalign care is applicable to about 80% of adult orthodontics.